Service reply templates

 To get a complete overview of template variables available for your database, create a new reply template with the plain text body

 When this reply template is used in a request, you will get a list of all available template variables by using the parser tree variable.

-You will also find a complete list of all standard fields (this will not cover your user-defined fields) in our help file.
+Complete list of all standard fields (does not cover your user-defined fields)

 Not all parser variables are available in every context in SuperOffice Service.
 This section will describe which of the variables are available where in the solution.
 If you ever wonder which variables are available and the value of them, you can always use the special parser code

 %PARSER_TREE%.
 This will be exchanged with all available variables and the values.
 This is especially useful when you want to debug why something is not working.

 A parser variable may be available even if it has no value.
 One example is when creating a new request.
 If you use a reply template with the parser variable